Day 4: First analysis

 Recall, we opted for the following metrics to judge our strategy: cumulative return, the Sharpe Ratio, and max drawdown.
 We put all these into a handy tear sheet, which we show below.
 In this case, the strategy is the 200-day simple moving average (200SMA) vs the benchmark 60%/40% SPY/IEF allocation rebalanced every quarter.

 A few observations.
-The strategy pretty much tracks the benchmark throughout much of the backtest period.
-While it does keep one out of the market in 2022 (as shown by the horizontal line), it pooped the proverbial bed in 2020.
+The strategy essentially tracks the benchmark throughout much of the backtest period.
+While it does keep one out of the market in 2022 (as shown by the horizontal line), it pretty much pooped the proverbial bed in 2020.
 The strategy was underperforming and sold right at the bottom.
 Of course, that was the beginning of Covid-19, so maybe one can forgive this one.
-Whatever the case, the Sharpe Ratio looks pretty good at close to one.
-But the benchmark is actually better.
-The rolling information ratio, which measures the difference between portfolio and benchmark returns and divides that by the standard deviation of that difference, is poor too – negative throughout the entire period.
+Whatever the case, the rolling Sharpe Ratio looks volatile, but isn’t that bad at an average of close to one.
+The rolling information ratio, which measures the difference between portfolio and benchmark returns and divides that by the standard deviation of that difference, is paltry – about 0.05 on average.
 The underwater plot shows us various drawdowns from recent peaks.
-Interestingly, 2023 was the worst, followed by 2020.
+Interestingly, 2023 was the worst, followed closely by 2020.
 This is instructional because the psychological impact of being out of the market for a good portion of the year only to return and lose money right away is a real challenge.
 Finally, the drawdown period graph shows the duration of sustained negative performance before getting back to flat.
 It’s one thing for the benchmark to take two years to recoup losses, it’s quite another to see your strategy – which is supposed to outperform the benchmark – take just as long.

-We think it’s fair to conclude from these graphs that the 200SMA isn’t that great of strategy compared to the 60/40 buy-and-hold.
-Of course, we weren’t advocating for that strategy either.
-But now we’ve got an easy target to beat, so we’re that much closer to becoming a top-ranked portfolio manager.
+All that said, the 200SMA isn’t a bad strategy compared to the 60/40 buy-and-hold.
+Of course, we weren’t advocating for the strategy either.
+Now we’ve got a target to beat, so we’re that much closer to becoming a top-ranked portfolio manager!

 Tomorrow we’ll start the process of developing a trading hypothesis.